glnmario-aisi/elicitation-protocols/checklist.md

   - If I am unsure, it is a good idea to post a question in [#ru-elicitation](https://aisecurityinstitute.slack.com/archives/C06HFEN9RH6).
   </details>

- - [ ] I have identified proper splits of the evaluation dataset for my experiments.
+ - [ ] I have identified proper splits of the evaluation dataset for my experiments. **Note**: these splits apply to elicitation experiments involving no model training.
+This is the most frequent case.
+Fine-tuning experiments require an additional validation set; see next point.
      - **Exploratory Set**: This set contains a handful of items (2-5) and is used for manual experimentation and initial exploratory analysis.
      - **Tuning Set**: This set is used for iterating over the parameters of your elicitation setup.
      - **Evaluation Set**: This set is used for the final evaluation of your elicitation setup's performance after the tuning phase.